 Next Steps

-No matter what caching plugin you’re using, make sure to save your changes and empty your cache after you’ve made these changes.
-Make sure to double-check if your settings were saved as many times you might navigate away from the page without explicitly saving your settings.
+No matter what caching plugin you use, ensure to save your changes and empty your cache after you’ve made these changes.
+Be sure to double-check that your settings were saved, as you may navigate away from the page without saving them.